mkang315/RCS-YOLO/README.md

 The screenshot/visualisation of evaluation results are in the directory ./runs/val/.

-## Ablation Studies
+## Ablation Study
-The results of ablation studies are shown below.
 We demonstrate the effectiveness of the proposed RCS-OSA module in YOLO-based object detectors.
+The results of the ablation study are shown below.
 The best results are shown in bold.<br />
 <br />
 **Table 2 Ablation study on proposed RCS-OSA module.**
 | Method | Parameter | Precision | Recall | AP<sub>50</sub> | AP<sub>50:95</sub> | GFLOPs | FPS |